• Skip to primary navigation

 • 3.5 oz queso fresco crumbled, about 100 g

-• 1-2 tablespoons grated Parmesan cheese
+• 2 tablespoons grated Parmesan cheese

-• 15 cubes medium or sharp Cheddar cheese for the filling 1/3 to 1/2-inch
+• 15 cubes medium or sharp Cheddar cheese for the filling ⅓ to ½-inch

 Instructions

-1. Line a large baking sheet with parchment paper.
-Preheat the oven at 350° F (180° C).
+• Line a large baking sheet with parchment paper.
+Preheat the oven to 350° F (180° C).

-2. Place the tapioca flour in a large bowl and set aside.
+• Place the tapioca flour in a large bowl and set aside.

-3. In a small saucepan, mix the milk, oil, and salt together and bring to a boil.
-Pour hot liquid mixture into the reserved bowl of flour, stirring well with a wooden spoon.
-Mix in the egg, and then add the crumbled queso fresco and grated Parmesan.
-Sprinkle the thyme if desired.
-Knead the dough for about 2-3 minutes or until homogeneous.
+• In a small saucepan, mix the milk, oil, and salt together and bring to a boil.
+Pour the hot liquid mixture into the reserved bowl of flour, stirring well with a wooden spoon.
+Let it cool just enough to handle it using your hands.

-4. Lightly grease your hands with vegetable oil.
+• Lightly grease your hands with vegetable oil.
 Using a tablespoon as measurement, make balls of dough and open an indentation in the center to fill in with a cube of cheddar.
-Close the dough around the cheese cube, seal tightly, and shape into a round ball, making sure there aren't any gaps where the cheese is exposed.

-5. Place the rolls on the lined baking sheet and bake for 15 to 18 minutes or until they begin to lightly brown.
+• Place the rolls on the lined baking sheet and bake for 15 to 18 minutes or until they begin to lightly brown.
 Serve while warm accompanied by coffee, guaraná soda, caipirinha, or other beverage of your choice.

 Recipe Notes